airbytehq/airbyte/docs/managing-airbyte/connector-updates.md

 ## Airbyte Open Source (OSS) and Self-Managed Enterprise (SME)
 **All Updates (Major, Minor, Patch):** These are opt-in via the settings page.
 You'll see a badge in the sidebar indicating available updates.

 **Minor and Patch Updates:** Once you opt-in, these are applied immediately and globally to all connectors of that type in your instance.

 **Major Updates:** These require a two-step opt-in process:
-Opt-in to the update on the settings page.
+1. Opt-in to the update on the settings page.

-Accept the update for each individual connection using the affected connector.
+2. Accept the update for each individual connection using the affected connector.
 This allows you to review and potentially adjust the connection settings before applying the update.

-**Syncs are Not Automatically Paused:** Unlike Airbyte Cloud, syncs will not be paused if you miss the deadline for a major update.
+Note that in an Airbyte Open Source or Self-Managed Enterprise instance, syncs are not automatically paused.
+This differs from what you would see in Airbyte Cloud.
+Syncs will not be paused if you miss the deadline for a major update.
 However, it's strongly recommended to update promptly to avoid potential compatibility issues.

 <!-- Maybe a short clip from arcade showing opt-in and updating -->